baden03/annual-archive/readme.txt

 Contributors: twinpictures, baden03
 Donate link: http://plugins.twinpictures.de/plugins/annual-archive/
 Tags: archive, archives, yearly, monthly, anual, annual, annually, archive by month, archive by year, yearly archive, twinpictures, plugin-oven, pluginoven
-Requires at least: 3.9
+Requires at least: 4.0
-Tested up to: 4.3.1
+Tested up to: 4.4.0
-Stable tag: 1.4.5
+Stable tag: 1.4.6

 Display daily, weekly, monthly or annual archives with a sidebar widget or shortcode.

 == Description ==

 Annual Archive widget extends default WordPress Archive widget to allow daily, weekly, monthly, yearly, postbypost and alpha archives to be displayed.
-Archives can be displyed in the sidebar using a widget, and even in a post or page by using a shortcode.
+Archives can be displayed in the sidebar using a widget, and even in a post or page by using a shortcode.
 A <a href='http://plugins.twinpictures.de/plugins/annual-archive/documentation/'>complete listing of shortcode options and attribute demos</a> are available, as well as <a href='http://wordpress.org/tags/anual-archive'>free community support</a>.
 The Annual Archive widget - A better archive widget.
 The plugin can be translated into any language using our community translation tool at: http://translate.twinpictures.de/projects/anual-archive/

 == Installation ==